Falicer/IoT_SmartOven/README.md

 ## How the night mode works
 <details open>

+Night mode is the state of the oven where it won't make a loud beeping noise when done and will notify the owner through the app with notifications.
 - Through your internet or the World Time API, the oven will detect the time.
 - Based on the time it will turn on nightmode around 8 PM.
 - You can adjust this time through the settings of the app.